cbworden/shake-doc/technical_guide.rst

 observed intensities (MMI < III for PGA, and MMI < IV for other parameters) are not converted to PGM for inclusion in the PGM maps.
-Our testing indicated that including these low intensities introduced a significant source of error in the interpolation, likely due to the very wide range (and overlap) of ground motions that can produce MMIs less than III or IV.
+Our testing indicated that including these low intensities introduced a significant source of error in the interpolation, likely due to the very wide range (and overlap) of ground motions that can produce MMIs lower than III or IV.

 Site Corrections